ubikloadpack/ulp-vs-docker/README.md

 - ubik-streaming-plugin.license, the license file for the ubik plugin
 - user-controller.properties, the file overriding user.properties on the controller
 - user-worker.properties, the file overriding user.properties on every worker
-- saveservice-controller.properties, the file overriding saveservice.properties on the controller
-- saveservice-worker.properties, the file overriding saveservice.properties on every worker
 - logs/: The folder that will contain log files after the execution
 	- the garbage collector log file of the controller
     - in controller/ the jmeter.log of the controller jmeter